tushar385/Flight-Price-Prediction/README.md

 # Flight-Price-Prediction

-Determine the minimum Custom Fare for a particular pair of sorce and destination by giving depearture time and arival time of flight.
+Determine the minimum Custom Fare for a particular pair of source and destination by giving depearture time and arival time of flight.